maridasi47500/redesigned-octo-i18n/README.md

 🌍 Geo-fused behavior: The place you're in matters.
 If you're in Marseille or Kyoto, your interface echoes the local tone or aesthetic—not to conform, but to reflect.

-The app doesn’t ask: “Where are you?”
-It shows you what presence means there, then, as you.

-Global Fusion of Identity
+# Global Fusion of Identity
 Identity isn’t static here—it shifts with:

 Where you are